Keep Content From Being All Things to All People with Buyer Stages

 During this middle stage, your buyer asks: Will you show me why your solution is better than someone else’s?

 Consideration content must make the buying experience easy and straightforward.
-This person knows their problem intimately and they are window-shopping for a solution that will make their life easier.
+This person knows their problem intimately, and they are window-shopping for a solution that will make their life easier.

 You don’t want to miss the mark here by rehashing all of their problems without discussing viable solutions.
 You also don’t want to push people too hard and push them away.
-One of your best bets at this stage is focusing on use cases and customer success stories, so the buyer is able to easily relate to their peers and know that your solution is the right fit for them.
+One of your best bets at this stage is to focus on use cases and customer success stories, so the buyer is able to easily relate to their peers and know that your solution is the right fit for them.

 Consideration Content Ideas